MikeySaw/pokemon_generation/reports/README.md

 >
 > Answer:

-Our project repository comes as an installable python package.
-Using setuptools, we configured our project to read the package dependencies with their required versions from the requirements.txt file when it is installed.
+Subfolders of our project come as python packages and are installable with the use of setuptools.
+The package dependencies we used, along with their required versions, can be read from the requirements.txt file and easily installed locally.
 Specifying the version numbers of the packages was important because we encountered bugs with newer versions of some packages, such as dvc.
 In the pyproject.toml, we also specified the required python version, which is checked by setuptools upon installing the package.
-A new group member would just have to install a compatible python version and then the package before they could also work on the project.
+A new group member would just have to install a compatible python version and then the package, which in turn installs all necessary dependencies, before they could also work on the project.

 ### Question 5